Cardiff Crown Court

 Cardiff Crown Court (Llys y Goron Caerdydd) is a historic building situated in Cathays Park, Cardiff, Wales.
 The building is a Grade I listed building.
-As a Crown Court venue it is part of the Wales Circuit of Her Majesty's Courts Service.
+As a Crown Court venue it is part of the Wales Circuit of His Majesty's Courts and Tribunals Service.
 The court house has nine courtrooms in addition to one "virtual" courtroom.
 The senior judge at the court is Judge Tracey Lloyd-Clarke, the Recorder of Cardiff.

 History

 Cathays Park was purchased in 1898 by the Borough of Cardiff from the 3rd Marquess of Bute for £160,000 and developed into the Cardiff Civic Centre by William Harpur, a council engineer.
 A competition for the law courts and the nearby town hall took place in 1897, and it was won by Lanchester, Stewart and Rickards.
 Building work commenced in 1901 and the external structure was complete by 1904.
 The building was opened by the 3rd Marquess of Bute in October 1906.
 Courts 1 and 2, formerly Crown Court (north) and Nisi Prius Court (south) were added to between 1966 and 1990 and the building was fully refurbished between 1991 and 1995.